NLnetLabs/routinator/source/manual-page.rst

 .. option:: --syslog-facility=facility

       If logging to syslog is used, this option can be used to specify the syslog facility to use.
-The default is daemon.
+The default is *daemon*.

 .. option:: --logfile=path